Shmankivchyky: Social sphere

 The T 2001 Buchach-Chortkiv-Skala-Podilska highway passed through the village.

 Until 2021, there was a library, which was reorganized into a studio of the Center for Cultural Services of the Factory Village Council.

-There is a secondary school, kindergarten, library, medical and obstetric center, post office, OJSC "Chortkiv Breeding Enterprise" (former state breeding station), farm "Velychko", OJSC "Ternopil Regional Fish and Reclamation Station", Chortkiv Production trade enterprise "Riy", PE "Olga-LTD", three trade establishments.
+There is a secondary school, kindergarten, library, medical and obstetric center, post office, OJSC "Chortkiv Breeding Enterprise" (former state breeding station), farm "Velychko", OJSC "Ternopil Regional Fish and Reclamation Station", Chortkiv Production trade enterprise "Rii", PE "Olha-LTD", three trade establishments.